Wednesday, November 30, 2016

 and this candle with a sweet winter scene.
 We will be putting up Christmas today and the candle will live in the front room - it smells divine.

 The Cab Franc was pretty delightful out there.
 We headed back over to the property and enjoyed a nice campfire with Scout and his girlfriend.
-Hubby and I made Shrimp Alfredo then practically passed out - Hubby has been working hard to fill the dumpster up with trash we are clearing from the land.
+Hubby and I made Shrimp Alfredo then practically passed out - Hubby has been working hard to fill that dumpster up with trash we are clearing from the land.

 Mabel's kitchen is small, but convenient.